Unrud/init-headphone/README.md

     like ``i2cdetect "SMBus I801 adapter at f040"``.
 This should show the headphone amplifier at address 0x73.

-## Information about the Windows Driver
+## Information about the Windows driver

 The Windows driver consists of a kernel space component **SvThANSP.sys** and a user space component **hp.dll**.